OpenSpace/openspace.github.io/docs/builders/wms/server-install.md

 nav_order: 1
 ---

 This wiki covers the steps required to get an OpenSpace WMS (Web Map Server) configured & running.
 This serves MRF (Meta Raster Format) files.
-Another name for this service is AHTSE (An Httpd/Apache Tile-Serving Engine).
+Another name for this service is [AHTSE](https://github.com/lucianpls/AHTSE) (Apache HTTPD Tile Server Ecosystem).
 [This wiki](server-import) covers the steps involved in importing WMS dataset(s) so that the AHTSE can serve tiles from the set.
 [This wiki](server-conversion) covers the steps involved in converting a raw raster image into the MRF format.

 These instructions are specific to a Ubuntu Linux 22.04 server install.
 However other Linux distributions can work with some packages or paths changed around.